 3 Ways to get more visitors to your B&B’s website

-So you’ve just got up and running with a great new website, maybe using eviivo’s My Website, but how do you make sure your potential guests find it?
+So you’ve just got up and running with a great new B&B website, but how do you make sure your potential guests find it?

 After analysing a few thousand of our clients’ websites, we can tell you that over 90% of your website’s visitors will find your site in one of the three below ways, so we’ve outlined what you can do to maximise visitors from each source.